holochain/clutter/README.md

 **Dependencies:** If you want to run Clutter locally, you will need `nodejs` (https://nodejs.org/en/) (LTS) installed, with `npm` or `yarn` (https://yarnpkg.com/lang/en/docs/install):

-The following commands will clone the latest build of clutter to your machine and then you will either install npm or yarn to build the UI for the app. (this)
+The following commands will clone the latest build of clutter to your machine and then you will either install npm or yarn to build the UI for the app.
 ```
 git clone https://github.com/Holochain/clutter.git
 cd clutter/ui-src